katlamas/slides/figma-04/figma-04.md

 https://www.figma.com/templates/wireframe-kits/

-In pairs, create a wireframe for a mobile app or website.
+Create a wireframe for your mobile app or website.

 Include a sitemap, user flow, and at least three linked pages.